-- (1) The normal average national degree days as of the fiscal year ended July 31, 1993 were 4,689 and the normal average national degree days as of the nine months ended April 30, 1994 were 4,477. - (2) From 1989 through 1993, 49 acquisitions were completed at a total cost of approximately \$69.0 million.
-The aggregate annual sales volumes attributable to these acquisitions (measured with respect to each acquisition on the date of the acquisition) were estimated to be 7.3 million gallons, 11.3 million gallons, 18.0 million gallons, 8.6 million gallons and 0.7 million gallons for the fiscal years ended July 31, 1989 through 1993, respectively. - (3) Average retail gross margins, on a cents per gallon basis, are measured as a percentage of fiscal 1989 retail gross margins.
+(2) From 1990 through 1994, 42 acquisitions were completed at a total cost of approximately \$57.7 million.
+The aggregate annual sales volumes attributable to these acquisitions (measured with respect to each acquisition on the date of the acquisition) were estimated to be 11.3 million gallons, 18.0 million gallons, 8.6 million gallons, 0.7 million gallons and 2.9 million gallons for the fiscal years ended July 31, 1990 through 1994, respectively.

+(3) Average retail gross margins, on a cents per gallon basis, are measured as a percentage of fiscal 1990 retail gross margins.
 Average retail gross margins in fiscal 1991 were affected by the Persian Gulf crisis.